 Introduction to Botnet

-A botnet is a malicious software that hackers use to apply denial of Service DOS attack to systems connected with the internet.
+A botnet is malicious software that hackers use to apply denial of Service DOS attacks to systems connected with the internet.
 The botnet uses robots and networks to form a group of vulnerable services that try to break the security layer to access the application data.
 It uses several ways, such as false email with spam links, false internet traffic, and Pop-up advertisements.
 There are precautionary measures that need to be taken to be protected the botnet, such as updating the Operating system, avoid opening email attachments from unknown sources, using firewalls, and installing proper antivirus software.